 The performance can be measured quantitatively or qualitatively since it has several dimensions.
 Therefore, the assessment of the performance can be at various levels as social, environmental, economic, scholar and financial.
 Also, the effectiveness and efficiency of the Bank can be measured through reports.
 To measure the effectiveness, we use the report between the result obtained and the objective.
 To measure the efficiency, we report the result obtained to the means applied.

-b) The Governance
+50 5 b) The Governance

-For Charreaux (1997), the governance is expressed by a set of "organizational mechanisms having for effect to delineate the powers and to influence the decision of the leaders.".
-In another way, governance it is a power born between the hands of the mechanisms to manage the actions of the leaders in favor the organization.
-Therefore, in order to maximize the performance, the board of directors is required to confine the powers of leader and guide its strategies in the interest of the firm.
-More, Zingales (2000) has announced that governance refers to "a set of laws and rules which govern the operation of the firm."
-In this framework, for having a good operation of the firm, he must have good laws and rules.
-Therefore, a good governance creates a good operation of the Bank.
+For Charreaux (1997), the governance is expressed by a set of "organizational mechanisms having for effect to 51 delineate the powers and to influence the decision of the leaders.".
+In another way, governance it is a power born 52 between the hands of the mechanisms to manage the actions of the leaders in favor the organization.
+Therefore, 53 in order to maximize the performance, the board of directors is required to confine the powers of leader and 54 guide its strategies in the interest of the firm.
+More, Zingales (2000) has announced that governance refers to 55 "a set of laws and rules which govern the operation of the firm."
+In this framework, for having a good operation 56 of the firm, he must have good laws and rules.
+Therefore, a good governance creates a good operation of the 57 Bank.
 Therefore, the governance mechanisms are responsible for the operation of the Bank.
+The main universal 58 59 systems of governance banks in a context anglo-saxon play their ordinary roles.
+In this model, the shareholders have a great importance in the firm.